 It’s a fun lead to follow.
 Heading back to Grace Hall, I found myself starting to regret that I didn’t work harder on my trombone skills as a teenager.

-Rasmus Schmidt Jorgensen is a student at the Danish School of Media and Journalism and an intern at this magazine.
+Rasmus Schmidt Jorgensen is a graduate of the Danish School of Media and Journalism and a former intern at this magazine.